Kings River (Arkansas): Course

 The highest sources of the Kings River are at an elevation of more than 2,000 ft on the north slope of the Boston Mountains in the Ozark National Forest.
 The stream headwaters arise on the north flank of a ridge about 1.5 miles east of Boston at an elevation of about 2270 feet.
 The stream flows generally north through the Kings River Falls Natural Area.
 It passes under Arkansas Highway 74 and past Kingston and flows roughly parallel to Arkansas Highway 21 then turns northwest to pass U.S. Route 412 just east of Marble.
 It continues to the northwest becoming a portion of the Madison - Carroll county line east of Rockhouse.
 It enters Carroll County and meanders north passing under U. S. Route 62 west of Berryville.
 It passes under Arkansas Highway 143 south of Grandview and enters Table Rock Lake and the Missouri line at the Stone-Barry county line southwest of Carr Lane on Missouri Route 86.

 The river follows a meandering course with the confluence with the White River being almost due north of the source with a drainage basin of 591 sqmi, before emptying into Table Rock Lake, a reservoir on the White River at an elevation of 915 ft.
 The Missouri portion of the river and its confluence with the White River is flooded as part of Table Rock Lake.

 The town of Berryville is the only incorporated city within the watershed.
 Near Berryville, the average annual mean flow of the Kings River from 1935 to 2008 was 572 cubic feet of water per second.

-Tributaries of the Kings River include Felkins Creek, Maxwell Creek, Pine Creek, Dry Fork Creek and Osage Creek.
+Tributaries of the Kings River include Felkins Creek, Maxwell Creek, Pine Creek, Keels Creek, Dry Fork Creek and Osage Creek.